 Yet there is one critical task that you might be overlooking: maintaining your refrigeration equipment.
+Keep reading to learn more, or watch the video:

 How refrigeration maintenance affects your restaurant health inspection

-For one thing, conditions can change quickly and you can’t be there to check those thermometers all day long.
+Conditions can change quickly and you can’t be there to check those thermometers all day long.
 And without regular refrigeration maintenance and calibration of those thermometers, you can’t even be sure the readings are accurate.

 6 refrigeration maintenance tasks that ensure food safety